-The Committee membership consists of at least two independent Non-Executive Directors and at least one independent Actuary.
+The Committee membership consists of one independent non-executive director (the Chair), at least one other non-executive director and at least one independent Actuary.
 Executive and senior management attend the Committee by invitation.
-The Chair of the Committee is an independent Non-Executive Director with extensive actuarial experience, who has a position on the Board and reports at each Board meeting on the activities of the Committee.
+The Chair of the Committee is an independent non-executive director with extensive actuarial experience, who has a position on the Board and reports at each board meeting on the activities of the Committee.